anstropleuton/auspicious-library/Readme.md

 - **String Manipulators** contains several utilities for **std::string** (or **std::string_view** as parameters) which includes **converting containers to string**, **word-wrap**, **trimming string**, converting **to lower case**, etc. And several **operators** from Container Utilities applied to string types.
 - **ANSI Escape Codes** contains easy handlers for manipulation output using decorator [ANSI Escape Codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 - **Argument Parser** contains functionality to parse **Command Line Arguments** and structures to **define options** (or **switches** if you are old and use Microsoft Windows) to easily validate arguments.
+- **File Utilities** currently contains one function, to read all the file's content in a string.

 # Planned Sections
 There are several Utilities I am planning add to this library, notably: